mat-s/100-days-of-code/r1-log.md

 ### Day 39: December 8, 2019
 **Today's Progress**: I continued with "React - The Complete Guide" and finished chapter 8 of the burger builder project

+### Day 40: December 10, 2019
+**Today's Progress**: Today I had to switch to another topic and was learning about Weclapp and how to connect it to Shopify.